OhioKAN: Building Evidence for Kinship and Adoption Navigation Services

 “The Chapin Hall team are thought partners in the truest sense,” said Julia Donavan, OhioKAN Program Director.
 “They support us in thinking through complex issues in a mindful, engaging yet practical way.
 They can simultaneously move us toward the future while keeping us grounded in the present as they develop processes and training materials.
 They create an environment where all are included and feel a sense of belonging.
 This sense of belonging creates trust, which allows us to gather honest and insightful feedback from our stakeholders—making our program implementation exceptional.”
 Explore our kinship care project page to learn more about how Chapin Hall partners with navigator programs and agencies to increase supports for kin.

 Chapin Hall’s Implementation Collaborative worked with the partner organizations to engage stakeholders, develop governance structures, and establish continuous quality improvement processes.
 Chapin Hall experts also co-created the OhioKAN program manual and a workforce development framework and performance management system to enhance the OhioKAN model and promote ongoing improvement.

 The kinship navigator program includes information and referral services, assistance obtaining services and benefits, case management, legal referrals, and training.
 The program also connects caregivers to each other through support groups and social opportunities.
 Program staff also convene Regional Advisory Councils that build community capacity to respond to the unique needs of kinship and adoptive families.

-This work at Chapin Hall is led by Policy Fellows Krista Thomas and Shaun Lane.
-Other key Chapin Hall team members include Policy Analyst Stephanie Perkowski and Associate Policy Analysts Charlotte Halbert and Kristen Gore.
+This work at Chapin Hall is led by Policy Fellows Shaun Lane and Krista Thomas.
+Other key Chapin Hall team members include Senior Policy Analyst Karen Fenton-LeShore; Policy Analysts Stephanie Armendariz, Charlotte Goodell, and Samantha Steinmetz; and Associate Policy Analysts Yvonne Fox and Katrina Dorse.